curioustorvald/Terrarum-sans-bitmap/CONTRIBUTING.md

       X -'
       A -,_ 0 Align  1 Align  0 Align   1 Align before
       A -'  0 left   0 right  1 centre  1 the glyph
-      D --Diacritics Type Bit (see below; not all diacritics are marked as one on the spritesheet) S -,_ 0 Stack  1 Stack  0 Before  1 Up &
+      D --Diacritics Type Bit (see below; not all diacritics are actually marked as a diacritics on the spritesheet) S -,_ 0 Stack  1 Stack  0 Before  1 Up &
 (MSB) S -'  0 up     0 down   1 &After   1 Down* (e.g. U+0C48)